 Program Leadership in Cultural, Academic, and Social Service Fields

-2023-Present, Manager of Community Programs and Research, UCLA Luskin Institute on Inequality and Democracy, Los Angeles, CA
+2023-2026, Manager of Community Programs and Research, UCLA Luskin Institute on Inequality and Democracy, Los Angeles, CA

 2023-Present, Founding Member and Facilitator, After Echo Park Lake Archive Collective, UCLA Luskin Institute on Inequality and Democracy, Los Angeles, CA